Why Practice Yoga as Part of Eating Disorder Treatment?by Lisa Diers, R.D., L.D., E-R.Y.T.

 Yoga at The Emily Program

 At The Emily Program (TEP), yoga is one of our integrative therapies and we incorporate it into all levels of care – from outpatient to 24/7 residential treatment.
 Clients have said, "there's a TEP way to yoga" and although our approach is not a "style" of yoga, our yoga team takes great care in offering clients postures, yoga sequences, and variations that are accessible to each emotional and physical body of the day.
-At TEP, yoga is for every person, regardless of diagnosis, body shape, or experience level.
+At The Emily Program, yoga is for every person, regardless of diagnosis, body shape, or experience level.
 We believe in fitting the pose to meet our clients and NOT the clients to meet the pose.
 We feel this is very important in the recovery process and each of our 18 yoga teachers incorporate this into their practices.
 In fact, due to the uniqueness of this approach, we have offered Yoga and Body Image and Eating Disorder Sensitive Yoga training to community professionals including yoga instructors, registered dietitians, psychologists, and anyone wanting to learn more.

 Sometimes in life we push our bodies too much.
 Yoga invites reconnection with his or her body.
 It's an opportunity to listen to the body's needs, and to ultimately make a decision on how or whether to respond based off the information gathered.
 Yoga creates a space of connection and gathering information in the body and also the mind.
 Once gathered, you may use mindfulness skills learned in yoga to be a curious observer around what you found.
 Thus practicing responding or not responding in a non-judgmental way.
 "Curious.
 Not Furious."
 I like to say!